-If you hold accumulation units you will not receive distributions of income from the trust.
+If you hold accumulation units you won’t receive distributions of income from the trust.
 Instead, the income is retained and reinvested automatically for you (a ‘notional distribution’).
-You do not receive any new units, but the value of your existing units is increased.
-If you receive notional distributions which are subject to Income Tax, you are allowed the amount of these distributions as additional expenditure on your accumulation units.
+You don’t receive any new units, but the value of your existing units is increased.
+If you receive notional distributions which are subject to Income Tax, you’re allowed the amount of these distributions as additional expenditure on your accumulation units.

 Monthly saving schemes

 Many authorised unit trusts, and also authorised investment trusts and open-ended investment companies, offer investors monthly saving schemes.
-We have a Statement of Practice, SP2/99, covering the Capital Gains Tax treatment of units and shares in monthly schemes.
+We have a Statement of Practice, SP2/99, covering the CGT treatment of units and shares in monthly schemes.
 We can give you a copy of SP2/99 and the Press Release ‘Monthly Savings in Investment Funds’, dated 31 March 1999, which accompanied it.